 Kate's TEDxBigSky Talk

-Kate Atwood is a creator, entrepreneur, and community leader whose career spans launching and growing impact initiatives across private, public, and civic business sectors.
+Kate's career spans launching and growing impact initiatives across private, public, and civic business sectors.
 At 23, Kate founded Kate's Club, a nationally-acclaimed not-for-profit based in Atlanta that provides support to children and teens facing life after the death of a parent or sibling.
-She most recently served as the executive director of ChooseATL at the Metro Atlanta Chamber.
+She is also recognized for her executive roles leading the Arby's Foundation and ChooseATL at the Metro Atlanta Chamber.